test-time-training/ttt-lm-pytorch/README.md

 This is official PyTorch implementation of [Learning to (Learn at Test Time): RNNs with Expressive Hidden States]().

+## Abstract

+Self-attention performs well in long context but has quadratic complexity.
+Existing RNN layers have linear complexity, but their performance in long context is limited by the expressive power of their hidden state.
+We propose a new class of sequence modeling layers with linear complexity and an expressive hidden state.
+The key idea is to make the hidden state a machine learning model itself, and the update rule a step of self-supervised learning.

+Since the hidden state is updated by training even on test sequences, our layers are called **Test-Time Training (TTT) layers**.
+We consider two instantiations: TTT-Linear and TTT-MLP, whose hidden state is a linear model and a two-layer MLP respectively.

 ## Environment setup

 ```bash